 - To provide effective employee training and development

 - To serve as a basis for performance expectations

-A Position Description should be completed for all positions within the organization.
-We encourage you to use Career Tracks position description templates for all non-represented positions and the standard position description template (doc) for all represented positions.
+A position description should be completed for all positions within the organization.
+We encourage you to use UCOP Job Builder by JDX Training & Tutorial Materials for all non-represented positions and the Standard Position Description Template (doc) for all represented positions.

 Classification policy and procedure